 Jo is a the Consultant Psychologist on ITV’s Good Morning Britain, regularly appearing on the show, as well as This Morning and BBC, Channel 4, C5 and Sky News.
 She also helps behind the scenes, in the contestant selection process, by giving psychological advice and assessment to reality TV producers and contestants both during the selection procedure and the series.

-Recent reality TV work includes Celebrity Big Brother, Katie Price’s modelling series Signed by Katie, the ITV Tonight documentary Looking for Love and TLC’s new dating show Undressed, with the first series broadcast in July 2016 and the second series in October and November 2016.
-She is also an occasional presenter of LBC’s Saturday night sex and relationships show.
+Recent reality TV work includes Celebrity Big Brother, Katie Price’s modelling series Signed by Katie, the ITV Tonight documentary Looking for Love and TLC’s dating series Undressed.
+She is also an occasional presenter of LBC’s Saturday night sex and relationships show and is the Consultant Editor on How Psychology Works (Dorling Kindersley, 2018)

 She is currently ranked at No. 2 in the UK and No. 17 in the world, in the 30 Most Prominent Psychologists on Twitter by bestpsychologydegrees.com as well as in the Top 21 Mental Health Doctors and Therapists you should be following on Twitter by psychcentral.com.